kcraigo/kcraigo-webdev/content/post/businessProcesses/processes.md

 I only know of, at a high level, Robotic Process Automation (RPA).
 It seems to me that a lot of the manual searching, discovery, and time it takes to determine an approach, the approval workflows, the alignment it takes to get a project adopted into an Enterprise could be greatly reduced by automation.

-I also know that this is not an easy thing to accomplish but I think it is worth looking into.
+I also know that this is not be an easy thing to accomplish but I think it is worth looking into.

 But maybe I'm just too hopeful or maybe I'm just too naive.